prof-rossetti/georgetown-opim-557-201810/notes/visual-basic/conditionals.md

 ## If Statements

-The [`If` Statement](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/ifthenelse-statement) allows the program to implement conditional logic.
+The [`If` Statement](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/ifthenelse-statement) allows the programmer to "control the flow" of a program by handling conditional logic (i.e. checking whether or not a given condition is true, then responding accordingly).

 All `If` statements contain an initial `If` clause and generally end with the keywords `End If`.
-Everything inbetween is considered to be inside the scope of that `If` statement:
+Everything in between is considered to be inside the scope of that `If` statement:

 ```vb
 If 5 = 5 Then